by Raffi Khatchadourian, July 6, 2009, p. 41

 ABSTRACT (the actual article is approximately 20 pages long):

 A REPORTER AT LARGE about the fatal shooting of eight Iraqi men during a U.S. Army-led mission called Operation Iron Triangle in May of 2006.
-Writer tells about Army Colonel Michael Dane Steele, a veteran of actions in Somalia and Bosnia and the commanding officer of Operation Iron Triangle.
+The writer tells about Army Colonel Michael Dane Steele, a veteran of actions in Somalia and Bosnia and the commanding officer of Operation Iron Triangle.
 When Steele landed in Iraq, he was the only brigade commander there to have experienced sustained urban warfare before 9/11.
 He arrived with a clear sense of purpose: to subdue violence with violence, to hunt down and kill insurgents.
 A number of soldiers, among them General Peter Chiarelli, the Army’s Vice-Chief of Staff, believe that Steele set the conditions for a massacre by cultivating aggressiveness in his soldiers, and by interpreting the rules of engagement in a way that made the killing of noncombatants more likely.
 Steele has since entered Army folklore as a cautionary figure.
 The debate over Steele’s leadership touches on larger questions about modern warfare: about the distinction between killing and murder on the battlefield.
 As Major General Michael Oates told the writer,

 “The story of Colonel Steele and Operation Iron Triangle is about a fundamental difference of opinion about how to prosecute the war in Iraq.”
 Tells about the third brigade of the 101st Airborne Division, which Steele commanded.
 Its members are known as Rakkasans, and have a reputation for aggressiveness and individual initiative.
 Describes how Steele prepared his men for combat in Iraq.
 Steele believed that since the end of the Cold War the Army had placed too many nonmilitary burdens on soldiers.
 He wanted to make his men skilled at killing but also capable of restraint.